oracle/python-oracledb/doc/src/user_guide/aq.rst

 .. warning::

     Calling :meth:`~Queue.enqmany()` in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
-Ensure that this function is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`~Queue.enqone()` instead.
-The function :meth:`~Queue.deqmany()` call
-    is not affected.
+To avoid this, ensure that :meth:`~Queue.enqmany()` is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`~Queue.enqone()` instead.
+The function :meth:`~Queue.deqmany()` call is not affected.

 To dequeue multiple messages at one time, use :meth:`~Queue.deqmany()`.
 This takes an argument specifying the maximum number of messages to dequeue at one